 Woman Earns Creative Writing Master’s Degree

 If you want to know the secret to longevity, 91-year-old Anna Arnett of Chandler, Ariz., might have the answer.
-When she completes her degree on June 4 in creative writing from Wilkes University, she becomes the school’s oldest graduate in its 83-year history.
+When she completed her degree on June 4 in creative writing from Wilkes University, she became the school’s oldest graduate in its 83-year history.
 She says that pursuing an advanced degree after her 90th birthday has kept her active and young in mind and spirit.

 “Finding Wilkes has added years to my life,” says “Miss Anna,” as her Wilkes classmates call her.
 “I was really ready for Wilkes and have not regretted a moment of my enrollment.
 It came fairly late in my life, but definitely has enriched it.”

-Arnett will read from her memoir at 4 p.m.(Mountain Time) on Saturday at the Mesa Center for Higher Education, 245 West Second St. in Mesa, followed by a graduation ceremony.
+Arnett red from her memoir on June 4 at the Mesa Center for Higher Education, 245 West Second St. in Mesa, with a graduation ceremony following.
 The degree is the latest achievement in a life that reads like a novel.
 The energetic senior has raised a family of seven children, directed and taught in a school for pregnant teens in the Mesa, Ariz., school district and been the wife of an Air Force pilot.
 She’s moved 29 times, living in 16 states, Australia and Japan.

 A member of the World War II generation, Arnett’s memoir, Forever Endeavor, was written as her creative thesis in the Wilkes program.
 It covers the story of her parents’ early life in Utah as educators and farmers.
 The memoir includes details of her own life being raised in the Mormon faith and growing up on a farm.

 “They were real pioneers,” she says of her parents.
 “My mother was born in 1886…on a cattle ranch in a two-room log cabin with a dirt floor and a dirt roof.
 But a nice fireplace.”